Sourdough Bread Supply

 The School of Sourdough Bread Supply Service

-Each Saturday morning (unless otherwise stated) we will deliver your order to your selected location in the Hunter Valley region.
+Each Saturday morning (unless otherwise stated) we will deliver your order to selected locations in the Hunter Valley region - specifically in the Newcastle and Maitland areas.

-There will be Pickup Points (PUPs) in various convenient locations.
-At this point, we are looking at the following PUPs:
+There are Pickup Points (PUPs) in various convenient locations.
+At this point, we have the following PUPs:

 Over time, these locations will expand (or contract) depending on where our customers turn out to be.